October 2024 Culture Calendar

 Observance Suggestion: Audit your supplier list and determine if any suppliers are Indigenous-based.
 If not, consider if you could bring one on.
 As you work with them, hear their stories and allow them to share their traditions.

-October 10 – Durga Puja begins (Hindu)
+October 15 – Navaratri begins (Hindu)

-October 16 – Bosses’ Day (same every year, unless it falls on a weekend)
+October 16 – Bosses’ Day (same every year, unless it falls on a weekend.)

 Bosses’ Day is dedicated to employers for all their hard work.
 While there is some controversy around the celebration of Bosses’ Day, this is an opportunity to strengthen the relationships between bosses and their employees.